mirzafahad/mirzafahad.github.io/_posts/2013-02-21-wifi-rouge-access-point-part2.md

 sudo iwconfig wlxc01c3006b533 channel 1
 ~~~

-Later in this tutorial I will show how you can write a bash script to cycle between channels.
+In step-8 I will show how you can write a bash script to cycle between channels.

 ### Step-7: Start your sniffing
 If all the commands were executed succesfully, your adapter already started sniffing WiFi packets.
 Now let's print/dump the sniffed packets into the terminal: